 There are more than 20 marinas on the lake, and it's easy to rent all kinds of boats (including houseboats, pontoon boats, and party barges) and if you don't have your own.
 There are also plenty of other water sports rentals, from kayaks to jet skis.
 Make a full vacation out of your visit by staying at one of the many hotels or B&Bs along Lake Travis' shores, and don't forget to visit the area's wineries and breweries.

 03 of 05

-The 26-mile-long, six-mile-wide lake has several marinas, boat and other watercraft rentals, and some of the best fishing around.
+The 26-mile-long, six-mile-wide lake has several marinas, boat and watercraft rentals, and some of the best fishing around.
 With Sam Houston National Forest bordering the north side, and many luxurious waterfront communities lining the shore, Lake Conroe is a scenic spot to enjoy a day on the lake.

 04 of 05

-A favorite spot for Dallas water-sport enthusiasts, Lake Lewisville offers visitors a variety of activities, including fishing, swimming, water skiing, jet skiing, sailing, sailboarding, and more.
+A favorite spot for Dallas water-sports enthusiasts, Lake Lewisville offers visitors a variety of activities, including fishing, swimming, water skiing, jet skiing, sailing, sailboarding, and more.
 One of the largest lakes in North Texas, Lake Lewisville is surrounded by numerous parks, four marinas, and several boat ramps.

 05 of 05